srobo/docs/tutorials/update_brain.md

 ### Etcher

-We recommend using [Etcher](https://etcher.io), as it's simple to use, and available on Windows, macOS and Linux.
+We recommend using [Etcher](https://etcher.io), as it's designed for people of all skill levels, and is available on Windows, macOS and Linux.
 If you're familiar with Raspberry Pis or other similar boards and have flashed images before with a different tool, that should also work.

 ![Etcher example]({{ site.baseurl }}/images/content/kit/etcher.png)